karmab/kcli/docs/index.rst

 This looks similar to the first example, but now we have a parameters section where we define default values for a set of variables that is then used within the plan, through jinja.

-When creating the plan, any of those parameter can we overriden by using ``-P key=value``, or providing a parameter file.
+When creating the plan, any of those parameter can be overriden by using ``-P key=value``, or providing a parameter file.

 For instance, we would run ``kcli create plan -f my_plan.yml -P numcpus=16 -P memory=4096 -P motd="Welcome to the cool world`` to create the two same vms with different hardware values and with a custom motd in vm1